See what questions

 The most effective treatment plan for fungal infections uses a multifaceted approach.
 The first step in treatment is prevention.
 Prevention measures include maintaining good oral, groin and skin hygiene.
 It is also important not to share towels, underwear and other personal items with other people.

-Prevention also includes using antibiotics only when ...Fungal symptoms Treatments
+Prevention also includes using antibiotics only when truly needed, which ...Fungal symptoms Treatments

 Review further information on Fungal symptoms Treatments.

 Symptom specific forums: The following patient stories in our interactive forums and message boards relate to Fungal symptoms or relevant symptoms: